“Warm and engaging...one of the finest voices of any female singer-songwriter”

 With her soulful, impeccably tuned voice and crafted poetry, Boston singer-songwriter Alice Howe is "at once of the moment and timeless, personal and universal" (Mark Walton, Americana UK).
 Her pure, distilled sound reflects a musical sensibility rooted in '60s folk and '70s Southern California songwriters.
 Credit is due to Alice's parents for raising her on a steady diet of Taj Mahal, Joni Mitchell, Muddy Waters, Jackson Browne, and Joan Baez.
 As a performer, she is sure-footed and captivating, familiar to her audience from the very first song.

-Alice is currently hard at work on her first full-length album at Aum Studio Productions in Bakersfield, California, produced by legendary bass player turned award-winning singer-songwriter Freebo (Bonnie Raitt 10 years, CSN, Maria Muldaur, Ringo Starr, Dr. John, and many others).
+Alice is currently hard at work on her first full-length album, Visions, produced by legendary bass player turned award-winning singer-songwriter Freebo (Bonnie Raitt 10 years, CSN, Maria Muldaur, Ringo Starr, Dr. John, and many others).
 The release is expected in late 2018.
 To stay up to date on the progress of the new album, upcoming shows, and other news, please join Alice's mailing list or follow her artist page on Facebook or Instagram.